How to format a hard drive, SSD, or USB flash drive

 Basic format using the DOS command line

 If you have a Windows recovery disc or a Windows installation disc, you can access the DOS command prompt and erase a hard drive.
-Using the following format method allows you to erase the primary hard drive on the computer (e.g., the C: drive).
+Using the following format method lets you erase the primary hard drive on the computer (e.g., the C: drive).

-- Insert the Windows recovery or installation disc in the CD or DVD drive.
+- Insert the Windows recovery or installation disc in the CD (compact disc) or DVD (digital versatile disc) drive.

 - Restart the computer.
 As the computer is booting up, a message like Press any key to boot from CD is displayed.
 Press any key on the keyboard to make the computer boot to the Windows recovery or installation disc.